Birda Logo

 Breeding

 Breeding takes place at the onset of the southern African wet season, with nests being burrowed into the ground.
-Four eggs are typically laid, and the chicks usually emerge at the dawn of December.
+Four eggs are typically laid, and the chicks usually emerge at the beginning of December.

 Diet and Feeding